 They’ve also wrapped that straight into the nylon and glass combo highback for a responsive and snappy push when you’re leaning those heel side inputs.

 I love the ample highback padding that keeps this stiff binding from biting into your calf too hard.
 With a moderate 2.5 degree canted footbed you’ll be able to rock an aggressive stance that’s appropriate for a more aggressive binding like this.

 There are also nylon 3mm offset multidisks that add an extra layer of fine tuning and customization to make sure the binding works for you, your gear, and your style.

 If you’re planning to rock some of the proprietary Burton mounting styles, Flow will provide you with the additional mounting gear.

 Just contact the manufacturer to make sure you’re getting the right hardware to mount these up with your board.
-The Flow Nexus are a serious contender for the best snowboard bindings under $200.

 Women’s Model: Flow Omni Snowboard Binding – Women’s